rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v1/general-api-info/role-based-access-control.rst

 RBAC permissions cross-reference to Cloud Backup API operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 API operations for Cloud Backup may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, please review `the Knowledge Center article`_.
+To see which operations are permitted to invoke which calls, review :kc-article:`Permissions Matrix for Role Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.

-.. _the Knowledge Center article: http://www.rackspace.com/knowledge_center/article/permissions-matrix-for-role-based-access-control-rbac